Google proposes applying AI to patent application generation and categorization

 “We hope that our [proposal] will help the broader patent community in its application of machine learning, including corporate patent departments looking to improve their internal models and tooling with more advanced machine learning techniques, patent offices interested in leveraging state-of-the-art machine learning approaches to assist with patent examination and prior art searching, machine learning and natural language processing researchers and academics who might not have considered using the patents corpus to test and develop novel natural language processing algorithms,” Google data scientists Rob Srebrovic and Jay Yonamine wrote in a blog post.
 “Patent researchers and academics who might not have considered applying the BERT algorithm or other transformer based approaches to their study of patents and innovation.”

-As VentureBeat recently reported, businesses aren’t the only ones who stand to benefit from AI with regard to patent processing.
-The U.S. Patent and Trademark Office (USPTO) has trained an AI model for different categories that the agency created and then trained them on text from patent abstracts.
+As VentureBeat recently reported, businesses aren’t the only ones that stand to benefit from AI with regard to patent processing.
+The U.S. Patent and Trademark Office (USPTO) built AI models for different categories of patents and then trained the models on text from patent abstracts.
 Separately, the USPTO’s staff is using AI to more efficiently process patent applications.
 According to a spokesperson, the agency is now using a “leading RPA provider” to centralize its bot efforts and ensure a proper process and governance model that includes use cases, development, testing, and security before bots are deployed.

 “We are working on adding AI tools to help route applications to examiners more quickly and to help examiners search for prior art,” Andrei Iancu, U.S. Under Secretary of Commerce for intellectual property, said in an emailed response to VentureBeat in October.
 “We’ve also been active on the Trademarks side, exploring the use of AI to help find prior similar images and to identify what we call fraudulent specimens.
 We are exploring using AI to improve the accuracy and integrity of the trademark register.”